Disco: Euro disco

 In France, Dalida released "J'attendrai" ("I Will Wait") in 1975, which also became successful in Canada, Europe, and Japan.
-Dalida successfully adjusted herself to disco and released at least a dozen of songs that charted top 10 in Europe.
+Dalida successfully adjusted herself to disco and released at least a dozen of songs that charted in the top 10 in Europe.
 Claude François, who re-invented himself as the "king of French disco", released "La plus belle chose du monde", a French version of the Bee Gees song "Massachusetts", which became successful in Canada and Europe and "Alexandrie Alexandra" was posthumously released on the day of his burial and became a worldwide success.
 Cerrone's early songs, "Love in C Minor" (1976), "Supernature" (1977), and "Give Me Love" (1978) were successful in the US and Europe.
 Another Euro disco act was the French diva Amanda Lear, where Euro disco sound is most heard in "Enigma (Give a Bit of Mmh to Me)" (1978).
 French producer Alec Costandinos assembled the Euro disco group Love and Kisses (1977–1982).

-In Italy Raffaella Carrà was the most successful Euro disco act, alongside La Bionda, Hermanas Goggi and Oliver Onions.
-Her greatest international single was "Tanti Auguri" ("Best Wishes"), which has become a popular song with gay audiences.
-The song is also known under its Spanish title "Para hacer bien el amor hay que venir al sur" (which refers to Southern Europe, since the song was recorded and taped in Spain).
+In Italy Raffaella Carrà was the most successful Euro disco act, alongside La Bionda, Hermanas Goggi (Loretta and Daniela Goggi) and Oliver Onions.
+Her greatest international single was "Tanti auguri" ("Best Wishes"), which has become a popular song with gay audiences.
+The song is also known under its Spanish title "Hay que venir al sur" (which refers to Southern Europe, since the song was recorded and taped in Spain).
 The Estonian version of the song "Jätke võtmed väljapoole" was performed by Anne Veski.
 "A far l'amore comincia tu" ("To make love, your move first") was another success for her internationally, known in Spanish as "En el amor todo es empezar", in German as "Liebelei", in French as "Puisque tu l'aimes dis le lui", and in English as "Do It, Do It Again".
 It was her only entry to the UK Singles Chart, reaching number 9, where she remains a one-hit wonder.
 In 1977, she recorded another successful single, "Fiesta" ("The Party" in English) originally in Spanish, but then recorded it in French and Italian after the song hit the charts.
 "A far l'amore comincia tu" has also been covered in Turkish by a Turkish popstar Ajda Pekkan as "Sakın Ha" in 1977.

 Recently, Carrà has gained new attention for her appearance as the female dancing soloist in a 1974 TV performance of the experimental gibberish song "Prisencolinensinainciusol" (1973) by Adriano Celentano.
 A remixed video featuring her dancing went viral on the internet in 2008.
 In 2008 a video of a performance of her only successful UK single, "Do It, Do It Again", was featured in the Doctor Who episode "Midnight".
 Rafaella Carrà worked with Bob Sinclar on the new single "Far l'Amore" which was released on YouTube on March 17, 2011.
 The song charted in different European countries.
-Another prominent European disco act was the pop group Luv' from the Netherlands.
+Also prominent European disco acts are Spargo (band), Time Bandits (band) and Luv' from the Netherlands.